Ecalpal/IterDepth/README.md

 ## 👩‍⚖️ Acknowledgement and License
 The majority of the code for this project comes from [Manydepth](https://github.com/nianticlabs/manydepth).
-We appreciate the outstanding contributions Project A has made to this field.
+We appreciate the outstanding contributions Project has made to this field.

 Meanwhile, the licensing of this project is the same as that of [Manydepth](https://github.com/nianticlabs/manydepth).